seanox/aspect-js/manual/en/markup.md

 </span>
 ```

-With the combination of interval and variable expression, the implementation of
+For example, with the combination of interval and the variable expression, the
-a permanent counter is very simple.
+implementation of a permanent counter is simple.

 ```html
 {{counter:0}}